telerik/kendo-react-layout/docs/panelbar/api.md

 #### onSelect `Function`

-As a stateless component, the PanelBar fires its `onSelect` event handler every time when a PanelBar item is selected.
+Fires each time a user selects a PanelBar item.
 It is handled by the parent component.

 #### onKeyDown `Function`

-As a stateless component, the PanelBar fires its `onKeyDown` event handler every time when a keyboard key is pressed and the PanelBar is focused.
+Fires each time a user presses a keyboard key and the component is focused.
 It is handled by the parent component.

 #### onFocus `Function`

-As a stateless component, the PanelBar fires its `onFocus` event handler every time when the PanelBar is focused.
+Fires each time a user focuses the component.
 It is handled by the parent component.

 #### onBlur `Function`

-As a stateless component, the PanelBar fires its `onBlur` event handler every time when the PanelBar is blurred.
+Fires each time a user blurs the component and the focus is moved to another item on the page.
 It is handled by the parent component.